chevah/geck/content/review.rst

   This will help a lot with the review.
 Land your changes with the ugly names and then do a follow-up branch for the renaming.

-* Feel free to submit as many merge request as you can.
-The size of merge requests can be an issue, but not their number :).
+* Feel free to submit as many merge requests as you can.
+The size of the merge requests can be an issue, but not their number :).

 * Some reasons for keeping the merge requests small: